Tapjelly/Projects/Week_7.md

 There was a bonus of moving the computer to a new computer OU.

 ## Create Group Policy with Group Policy Objects
+This one was just using the UI of Server manager > Tools > Group policy manager.
+I created a GPO named Limit Settings.
+The policy was User Configuration > Policies > Administrative Templates > Control Panel called Settings Page Visibility.
+Under Settings Page Visibility, enter showonly:about;themes.
+Then I needed to add the Sales group to the Remote Desktop Users group in the Active Directory Users and Computers menu.
+From here I log in as system admin and gpupdate to update the new policy.
+When logged in as the user I have limited access to settings.